Collaborative filtering based on nonnegative/binary matrix factorization: Introduction

-In recent years, Ising machines, initially designed to solve combinatorial optimization problems efficiently, have found new applications in the field of machine learning, expanding their scope beyond their original purpose~\cite{Amin2018,OMalley2018,Li2018,Kitai2020,Willsch2020,Asaoka2020,Golden2021,Nath2021,Asaoka2023}.
-Ising machines are special-purpose computers for solving combinatorial optimization problems, and are realized by several types of devices, such as quantum annealers ~\cite{Johnson2011}, digital processors based on simulated annealing~\cite{Yamaoka2016, Yamamoto2017,Kihara2017,Aramon2019,Okuyama2019,Matsubara2020,Yamamoto2020}, digital processors based on simulated bifurcation (SB)~\cite{Goto2019,Tatsumura2020,Goto2021,Hidaka2023}, and coherent Ising machines~\cite{Wang2013,Marandi2014,Inagaki2016,McMahon2016,Hamerly2019,Pierangeli2019,Pierangeli2020a,Pierangeli2020b}.
+In recent years, Ising machines, initially designed to solve combinatorial optimization problems efficiently, have found new applications in the field of machine learning, expanding their scope beyond their original purpose~\citep{Kitai2020,Willsch2020,Nath2021}.
+Ising machines are special-purpose computers for solving combinatorial optimization problems.
+They are realized by several types of devices, such as quantum annealers ~\citep{Johnson2011}, digital processors based on simulated annealing~\citep{Yamaoka2016,Aramon2019,Yamamoto2020}, digital processors based on simulated bifurcation (SB)~\citep{Goto2019,Hidaka2023}, and coherent Ising machines~\citep{Inagaki2016,McMahon2016,Pierangeli2019}.
 As Ising machines usually accept problems described by the Ising model or quadratic unconstrained binary optimization formulation, their application to machine learning requires hybrid methods that utilize both an Ising machine and a general-purpose computer (e.g., a CPU).
 In NBMF, the matrix elements of $H$ are binary, whereas those of $W$ are real and nonnegative.
-Therefore, an Ising machine is employed to accelerate the update of matrix $H$, whereas a general-purpose computer (e.g., a CPU) handles the update of matrix $W$.
+Therefore, an Ising machine is employed to accelerate the update of matrix $H$, whereas a general-purpose computer handles the update of matrix $W$.
 As the updates of matrices $H$ and $W$ are repeated alternately, NBMF inevitably involves a computation time overhead owing to the communication between the Ising machine and the CPU.
-The advantages and disadvantages of NMF (using a CPU) and NBMF (using a CPU and Ising machine) remain unclear in terms of solution quality, computation time, and applicability to sparse problems.
+The advantages and disadvantages of NMF and NBMF remain unclear in terms of solution quality, computation time, and applicability to sparse problems.